Protection For You Means Protection For Two+

 Answering your questions and giving you evidence-based information to make your decisions about vaccination in pregnancy.

-Vaccines in Pregnancy Canada (VIP Canada) is a collaborative partnership of the Cumming School of Medicine at the University of Calgary, the Alberta Children’s Hospital Research Institute, the BC Children’s Hospital Research Institute, and the Faculty of Medicine at the University of British Columbia.
+Vaccines in Pregnancy Canada (VIPC) is a collaborative partnership between the Cumming School of Medicine at the University of Calgary, the Alberta Children’s Hospital Research Institute, the BC Children’s Hospital Research Institute, and the Faculty of Medicine at the University of British Columbia.
+We provide evidence-based information and resources to help pregnant individuals and their support networks make informed and confident decisions about vaccination during pregnancy.

 • Circle with shield icon showing a checkmark and blocking a germ icon